ELinsley/c0029356-1034-Contacts_Assignment/README.md

 #Testing
 In the terminal, enter 'python TestFile.py', this will run some hardcoded autotests with a few different inputs.
+It does not test the ability of the code to save to a file.